-The Project area is subject to extremes in temperature from summer to winter months ranging from 100°F in July to August to -25°F in December and January.
+The Project area is subject to extremes in temperature from summer to winter months ranging from 100°F in July and August to -25°F in December and January.
 Yearly precipitation totals typically range between 10 inches and 15 inches.
-Snow accumulation depths, throughout the winter months, are between 30 inches and 60 inches per year.
+Snow accumulation depths throughout the winter months are between 30 inches and 60 inches per year.
 Winds from the southwest are predominant and commonly range from 10 miles to 40 miles per hour.
 Evaporation rates are relatively high and are related to surface air temperatures, water temperatures, wind speed, and relative humidity.
 Despite occasional muddy spring and cold winter conditions, work can be effectively carried on year around on the Reno Creek ISR Project.

 AUC installed a meteorological station at the eastern end of the North Reno Creek Resource Unit to determine the sub-regional weather and baseline meteorological conditions required for licensing and permitting.
-This meteorological station has been providing continuous digital hourly-averaged meteorological data over the past 5 years.
+This meteorological station has been providing continuous digital hourly-averaged meteorological data over the past 8 years.
 The meteorological data collected include wind speed, wind direction, sigma theta, temperature, relative humidity, barometric pressure, solar radiation, precipitation, evaporation, and evaporation pan water temperature.
+The data gathered are also effective for evaluation of the Uranerz Acquisition.